brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 1/Ephesians 1 16 bht.md

 2. "It was necessary that the Ephesians should understand that they had entered upon the proper course."
 3. "Nothing is more dangerous than to be satisfied with that measure of spiritual benefits which has been already obtained."

+### Philip Schaff:
+1. "As one giving thanks I cease not."
+2. "Making mention of you."
+3. "'No thanksgiving without petition, so long as perfection and completion are not yet there'."

 ### Archibald T. Robertson:
 1. "I do not cease."
 2. "Paul uses the plural (literary, or including Timothy), ου παυομεθα."